Microsoft SPLA Explained: Everything You Need to Know

 Billing of end clients

 SPLA does not regulate the billing of end clients.
 It is up to the service provider to decide how to bill the customer.
-In most cases, customers will receive a monthly bill based on the consumed services.
+In most cases, customers will receive a monthly bill based on the services they consume.

 What are the benefits of Microsoft SPLA for providers?